Esophagectomy is a procedure to remove part or all of the esophagus. The esophagus is the tube that runs from the mouth to the stomach.

 Depending on the area that needs to be removed, the doctor will make an incision in the neck or abdomen using one of these techniques:

 A replacement esophagus will be formed with part of the stomach or large intestine.
 The remainder of the esophagus will be attached to this new esophagus.
 In some cases, lymph nodes in the area will also be removed.
 One or more chest tubes will be placed to drain fluids.
 Lastly, the incisions will be closed with stitches or staples.

-About six hours
+About 6 hours

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.